DHI/book-learn-mikeio-modelskill/_sources/intro.md

-# Python for marine modelers using MIKE IO and FMskill
+# Python for marine modelers using MIKE IO and ModelSkill

 Would you like to use Python to become more efficient as a marine modeler?

 ## Who should attend?

-This course has been designed for MIKE 21/3 modelers with some Python experience, e.g. from the course [Getting started with dfs files in Python using MIKE IO](https://dhi.github.io/getting-started-with-mikeio/intro.html) or similar, that would like to use Python for more pre- and post-processing.
+This course has been designed for MIKE 21/3 modelers with some Python experience, e.g. from the course [Getting started with dfs files in Python using MIKE IO](https://dhi.github.io/getting-started-with-mikeio/) or similar, that would like to use Python for more pre- and post-processing.

 :::{note}
 This course assumes that you are familiar with Python!